 which will give you a main and several sub menus to enter your display settings for your Pi.

-These menus are slightly different depending on the Pi Model that you have and may evolve with a major Raspbian update.
-Older instructions may therefore point to the wrong number and confuse beginners – and sometimes advanced users alike.
+These menus are slightly different depending on the Pi Model that you have and may evolve with a major Raspberry Pi OS update.
+Older instructions may, therefore, point to the wrong number and confuse beginners – and sometimes advanced users alike.

 While clicking the menu option is not hard at all, it’s faster and easier doing it via the command line.

 In this article, I will show you the key commands that you typically need when setting up your software for a digital picture frame.

 Where the configuration settings are stored

 The configuration setting are not stored in one place but spread across various files, symbolic links, and systemd services.

 Only the display setting are stored in a config.txt in the /boot directory.

 This command opens the file in a read-only mode.
 If you want to modify it, you have to add “sudo” before the “nano”.